Azure/ResourceModules/docs/wiki/The CI environment - Publishing.md

 **Actions**

+The final name is different based on the `useApiSpecsAlignedName` setting in the `settings.yml` file.

+If set to `true`:

+- Recover the original API Specs reference for the module from the `utilities/src/apiSpecsList.json` file
 - Remove the root folder name `modules` from provided module reference
 - Make lowercase
 - Replace all `\` or `/` with `.`

   **Examples**

   - vault
     - Before: `modules\recovery-services\vault`
+    - After: `microsoft.recoveryservices.vault`
+  - replication-protection-container-mapping
+    - Before: `modules\recovery-services\vault\replication-fabric\replication-protection-container\replication-protection-container-mapping`
+    - After: `microsoft.recoveryservices.vault.replicationfabric.replicationprotectioncontainer.replicationprotectioncontainermapping`

+If set to `false`:

+- Remove the root folder name `modules` from provided module reference
+- Make lowercase
+- Replace all `\` or `/` with `.`

+  **Examples**

+  - vault
+    - Before: `modules\recovery-services\vault`
     - After: `recovery-services.vault`
   - replication-protection-container-mapping
     - Before: `modules\recovery-services\vault\replication-fabric\replication-protection-container\replication-protection-container-mapping`
-  - After: `bicep/modules/recovery-services.vault.replication-fabric.replication-protection-container.replication-protection-container-mapping`
+    - After: `recovery-services.vault.replication-fabric.replication-protection-container.replication-protection-container-mapping`

 </details>